ysathyasai/Chess-Mini-Python-Project/README.md

 6. **Game Saving**: Save your game as a Portable Game Notation (PGN) file for review.
 7. **Help Menu**: Access in-game instructions and guidance anytime.
 8. **Instructions Menu**: Quickly view game commands and gameplay instructions during your session.
+9. **Clear Screen**: Clear the screen and display the current board state at any point during the game.

 ---